HummaNosh/A-Professional-README-Generator/Develop/README.md

 # Title
 Weather APP
 # Description Of Application
-A 5 day weather forecast website
+A 5 day forecast of any country in the world..

 # Table of contents